ExpressVPN Review: Quick Expert Summary

 Then, I connected to a US server.
 I had a slower download speed, but I expected that to happen since the distance between me and the server was 4,786 miles (7,703 kilometers).
 However, the slowdown hardly impacted my online experience — Netflix TV shows and movies quickly loaded, and I played online video games without much lag (although websites took an extra 2-3 seconds to load).

 Finally, I tested an Australian server.
 The download and upload speeds were faster than on the US server, which was surprising considering the Australian server was farther away than the US server.
-While I was able to watch HD content on Amazon Prime, it sometimes defaulted to SD quality for 4-5 seconds before switching back to HD.
+While I was able to stream HD content, it sometimes defaulted to SD quality for 4-5 seconds before switching back to HD.
 My 1080p videos loaded instantly on YouTube, but 4K videos took a few seconds to start.
 I also downloaded a 70 GB torrent file in around 2 hours, which is very fast.

 I conducted my speed tests with both OpenVPN and Lightway to see which protocol offers the fastest speeds, and Lightway is no doubt the faster option.
 I tested the protocols on a Romanian and Australian server.
 On the Romanian server, the OpenVPN speeds were 53% slower than when I used Lightway.
 And on the Australian server, the OpenVPN speeds were 75% slower.